WalletConnect/walletconnect-specs/docs/specs/clients/notify/data-structures.md

   icon: string | null,
   // Redirect URL for call-to-action related to notification.
 If null, there is no link
   url: string | null,
+  // If the notification was read or not
+  is_read: boolean,
 }
 ```